Ahsan Habib Khan

-Ahsan Habib Khan is a Bangladeshi retired Bangladesh Army Brigadier General and former Election Commissioner of Bangladesh.
+Ahsan Habib Khan is a Bangladeshi retired Bangladesh Army brigadier general and former Election Commissioner of Bangladesh.
 After retiring from the army, he served as vice-chairman of the Bangladesh Telecommunication Regulatory Commission (BTRC).

 Career

-Khan retired from Bangladesh Army in 2013 with the rank of Brigadier General.
-During his military career, he served as the Director General of the Spectrum Division of the Bangladesh Telecommunication Regulatory Commission.
+Khan retired from the Bangladesh Army in 2013 with the rank of brigadier general.
+During his military career, he served as the director general of the Spectrum Division of the Bangladesh Telecommunication Regulatory Commission.

-From 2014 to 2017, Khan was the Vice-Chairperson of Bangladesh Telecommunication Regulatory Commission.
+From 2014 to 2017, Khan was the vice-chairperson of the Bangladesh Telecommunication Regulatory Commission.
 During his tenure the Bangladesh Telecommunication Regulatory Commission cracked down on usage of illegally imported cell phones.

-Bangladesh Tariqat Federation proposed Khan's name to selection committee for the Election Commission.
-On 26 February 2022, Khan was appointed an Election Commissioner.
+The Bangladesh Tariqat Federation proposed Khan's name to the selection committee for the Election Commission.
+On 26 February 2022, Khan was appointed an election commissioner.

-Khan also served as Director General of Bangladesh National Cadet Corps (BNCC) from 2 January 2005 to 30 September 2007.
+Khan also served as director general of the Bangladesh National Cadet Corps (BNCC) from 2 January 2005 to 30 September 2007.